 Winter backpacking didn’t really exist in the past because the required gear was too heavy to carry on long-distance treks.
 Winter travel was mostly done on skis on flat terrain with the gear strapped to a pulk or sled.
 Modern ultra-light gear is what makes long-distance mountain travel possible.
 The easiest way to lower weight is by reducing the weight of the big three—1) your pack (a pack with reduced size, frame, and features), 2) your tent (an ultra-light solo version), and 3) your sleeping bag (by upgrading to higher fill power, such as 800–950 down).
 Reducing these three items can often cut as much as 9 lbs off a person’s kit.

 Disadvantages of 4-season tents

-- Some models are heavier.
+- Weight.
+Some models are heavier.